hanwenzhang123/fullstack-note/01-note/README.md

 }
 processUserInput(greeting);
 ```

+#### First class function
+- In JS, is called first class function, aka, first class citizens.
+- Callback is also a first class function going by this definition because it is also passed as an argument.
+- The ability of functions to be:
+1. Assigned to variable
+2. Passed as argument to another function
+3. Returned from another function

 #### Unary Function
 - a function that accepts exactly one argument.
 It stands for a single argument accepted by a function.